 Since graduating from vet school, Dr. Holeman has been working in small animal private practice, treating primarily cats and dogs, but loves to see the occasional rabbit, pocket pet or backyard chicken.
-She enjoys developing relationships with clients and their pets, and helping pet owners keep their pets happy and healthy with preventative care.
+She enjoys getting to know clients and their pets, and helping people keep their pets happy and healthy with preventative care.
 She loves the variety of being a general practitioner, where a typical day can bring new puppy/kitten exams, medical and surgical cases, preventative maintenance, emergencies, and more.

-When not at work, Dr. Holeman enjoys spending time with her family, volunteering at her sons’ schools, swimming with a local Masters team, hiking, camping, gardening, and learning to play guitar.
-Her family includes her husband, their two young sons, two beagles, and 6 chickens.
+When not at work, Dr. Holeman enjoys spending time with her family, volunteering at her sons’ school, hiking, camping, gardening, and learning to play guitar.
+Her family includes her husband, their two sons, two cats, and three chickens.